IPA.CONF(5) IPA.CONF(5)

 Some parameters look like variables (it is naturally to use the `='

-any case, you can choose a syntax you like more.
+you can choose a syntax you like more.

 An argument can contain strings: